alphagov/govuk-puppet/development-vm/README.md

     dev$ cd /var/govuk/development
     dev$ foreman start

 The above command will use the Procfile and start everything at once.
-This can be slow to startup so if you know what you're working on you're probably better running just those parts using [Bowler](https://github.com/JordanHatch/bowler).
+This will almost certainly fail, since you will not have all the appropriate code downloaded, and possibly don't have access to some repos.
+Even if you have all targets mentioned in the Procfile downloaded, it will be slow to startup so if you know what you're working on you're probably better running just those parts using [Bowler](https://github.com/JordanHatch/bowler).
 To install bowler:

     dev$ sudo gem install bowler